Breaking Down the Chargeback Process: A Step-By-Step Guide

 Merchant Challenge

 Unfortunately, you probably won’t know a chargeback is coming until it happens.
 Plus, some chargebacks can be initiated by the issuer.
-Since the cardholder isn’t involved in those situations, bank chargebacks are very rarely reversed.
+And since the cardholder isn’t involved in those claims, bank chargebacks are very rarely reversed.

 Chargeback Process Pro Tip

-Pay close attention to chargeback reason codes and ask the bank to clarify any details you discover that might not match your transaction records.
-Remember: if you choose to respond, you must respond to the claim as it was made.
+Pay close attention to chargeback reason codes aand ask the bank to clarify any details you discover that might not match your transaction records.
+Remember: you must respond to the claim as it was made, even if the reason code in question is bogus.

 Merchant Challenge

-Again, you may have no knowledge of a pending chargeback until the funds are withdrawn.
-Funds unexpectedly disappearing from your account can catch you off-guard, leading to cash flow issues.
+Again, you may have no knowledge of a pending chargeback until the money has already been withdrawn.
+Funds unexpectedly disappearing from your account can catch you off-guard and create cash flow issues.

 Chargeback Process Pro Tip